Izso Glickstein: Education

-Izso Glickstein and his younger brothers studied Talmud and learned Hebrew melodies with their father Ezekiel from an early age.
-Glickstein entered public school in Rákoscsaba and advanced rapidly.
-Glickstein initially sang in the Orthodox Rumbach Street Synagogue for the famous cantor Jacob Bachmann.
+Izso Glickstein and his younger brothers studied Talmud and learned Hebrew melodies in the oral tradition from their father Ezekiel and grandfather Moshe from an early age.
+Glickstein entered public school in Rákoscsaba and sang in the Orthodox Rumbach Street Synagogue for the cantor Jacob Bachman.
 But at the age of 12, Glickstein's voice changed and he stopped singing.
-Instead, he concentrated on high school and yeshiva.
-By the age of 18, Glickstein had graduated from both.
+Instead, he concentrated on high school and Talmudic studies in a Budapest yeshiva.
+By the age of 18, Glickstein had graduated from both forms of education at the top of his class.

-At the age of 19 (1908), Glickstein's "golden voice" returned as a rich tenor and he began singing again.
-He was sponsored by a wealthy Budapest woman to study voice in Nitra, Slovakia for a year, perhaps with Mordechai Krasnansky, a famous Nitra cantor at that time.
-The following year, at age 20 (1909), a wealthy merchant living in Rákoscsaba sponsored Glickstein's attendance for a year at the Franz Liszt Academy of Music in Budapest.
-During his first year, he won an additional three-year scholarship from the school and completed four years of study (1909 to 1913).
-During his tenure at the Liszt Academy, he studied under Jenő Hubay as did Fritz Reiner and Joseph Szigeti, another prodigy.
+At the age of 19 (1908), Glickstein's voice returned as a tenor and he began singing again.
+He was sponsored by a wealthy Budapest woman to study voice in Nitra, Slovakia for a year.
+The following year, at age 20 (1909), a wealthy merchant living in Rákoscsaba sponsored Glickstein's attendance for a year at the Franz Liszt Academy of Music (then, the National Academy of Music) in Budapest.
+During his first year, Glickstein won an additional three-year scholarship from the school and completed four years of study (1909 to 1913).
+During his tenure at the Liszt Academy, Glickstein studied under Jenő Hubay as did Fritz Reiner and Joseph Szigeti, another prodigy.

 Early career

-Glickstein graduated from the Liszt Academy in 1913 with an offer to join the Budapest Opera House for a year.
-This was a tremendous distinction for a 24-year-old graduate.
+Glickstein graduated from the Liszt Academy in 1913 with an annual scholarship at the Budapest Opera House.
+This was a distinction for a 24-year-old graduate.
 He took the position and performed in several operas in Berlin.
-He was acclaimed as a genius by the press and soon was offered the position of lead tenor.
+He was offered the position of lead tenor.

-When my father found out that I was thinking of an operatic career, there was a tragic scene, He came to Budapest with tears in his eyes.
-He thought that the worst thing that could happen to him was that his son would go on the stage, I pleaded with him, but he insisted that if I could be an opera singer then I surely could be a famous cantor, and that if I ... continued in the opera he would disown me ...
+"When my father found out that I was thinking of an operatic career, there was a tragic scene, He came to Budapest with tears in his eyes.
+He thought that the worst thing that could happen to him was that his son would go on the stage, I pleaded with him, but he insisted that if I could be an opera singer then I surely could be a famous cantor, and that if I ... continued in the opera he would disown me ..."

-Glickstein could not bear the risk of losing his family, so he declined the Budapest Opera House lead tenor position.
+Glickstein could not bear the risk of losing his family, so he declined the lead tenor position at the Budapest Opera House.

 Not long after Glickstein left the opera, World War I erupted.
 He was caught up in the quick mobilization and served as a chaplain in the Austro-Hungarian army.
 He was active on the Piave for eight months, but was seriously wounded in the leg by an Italian artillery shell fragment.
-His injury on the Piave aligns with the First Battle of the Isonzo of 1915.
+His injury on the Piave aligns with the early Battles of the Isonzo in 1915.

-While recovering from his war wounds, he met and married Gizella (alternative first name Gizela) Hochman in Rákoscsaba on June 25, 1916.
+While recovering from his war wounds in Rákoscsaba, Glickstein met Gizella (also Gizela) Hochman.
+Their Jewish marriage was in Rákoscsaba on June 25, 1916.
+Marriage was important professionally for Glickstein; unmarried cantors were frowned upon in Hungarian synagogues.

+Cantor Izso Glickstein (top center) with students in Celldomolk between 1916 and 1920.